GAMAKAYCARDS/dopetechnologia/ENV_SETUP.md

    - Go to your website
    - Add items to cart
    - Go to checkout
-   - Click "🔍 Debug API Status" button
+   - Submit an order
-   - You should see "configured" status
+   - Check your Supabase database for the order

-3. **Test upload**:
+3. **Test the checkout**:
    - Fill out the checkout form
    - Upload a receipt image
    - Submit the order
-   - Check your Google Drive folder for the uploaded file
+   - Check your Supabase Storage for the uploaded receipt

 ## For Netlify Deployment: